jackhumbert/cheebo/content/pages/monsters.md

 template = "page.html"
 +++

 ***NOTE**: You may challenge any monster your rank or below, once per practice/event day.
+Challenge them solo to record the kill, or as a duo to earn combat points.
 Missile weapons that touch a monster are “broken” and cannot be reused.*

 ### Rank 0
 * Acid Slime - single blue - (challenger must also be single blue, if challenger’s weapon touches the monster it is "dissolved"; i.e. you must land only a killing blow)